jerryk42/My-Colab/README.md

 This repository contains code for a sequence classification model built using BioBERT to detect food-related hazards and categorize them into predefined categories.
 The solution is built in Python using PyTorch and HuggingFace Transformers.

+## About
+This repository was created to participate in **SemEval 2025 Task 9: The Food Hazard Detection Challenge**.
+The challenge evaluates explainable classification systems for titles of food-incident reports collected from the web.
+These algorithms aim to assist automated crawlers in identifying and extracting food safety issues from web sources, including social media.
+Transparency is a crucial aspect of this task due to the potential high economic impact of food hazards.

 ## Features
 - Uses BioBERT for sequence classification tasks.
 - Trains on labeled food hazard data and validates on unlabeled data.